 So many wonderful people have supported me on this journey, and I’m deeply grateful.
 I’ll be posting stories about how it all happened, including excerpts from the memoir, on my blog in the upcoming months.

-My memoir, Flying Free: How I Used Math to Overcome Fear and Achieve my Wildest Dreams (Blackstone Publishing, 2020) is now available for pre-order on Amazon (e-book), and will be available soon in bookstores everywhere.
+My memoir, Flying Free: My Victory Over Fear to Become the First Latina Pilot on the US Aerobatic Team (Blackstone Publishing, 2020) is now available for pre-order on Amazon (e-book), and will be available soon in bookstores everywhere.
 Please feel free to contact me with questions, or sign up for my mailing list for occasional updates.
 (I promise not to spam you.)

 Watch a fun 5-minute video of my flying!